pm3310/ner_travel_queries/README.md

 - `Weighted Precision Score = 0.972639507033`
 - `Weighted Recall Score = 0.97347249402`
 - `Sequence Accuracy Score = 0.8286674132138858`
-- `crf_results.txt` has thorough details about the performance of CRF in this task
+- `lstm_results.txt` has thorough details about the performance of LSTM in this task

 # Future Work